 Let's be honest, pots and pans are an organizing nightmare.
 Why can't they be like plates?
 Plates are all the same size, flat, and stack nicely together.
 Plates have it going on.
-Pots and pans, on the other hand, are all different depths and widths, cumbersome, and if you scratch them you get teflon poisoning.
-Lighten up, pots and pans!
+Pots and pans, on the other hand, are all different depths and widths and so cumbersome!

 Luckily for us, people from around the internet have come up with clever ways to wrangle that chaotic cookware.

 1. Pegboard Wall (above): Few things are as versatile and accessible as a solid pegboard.
 We've had some great versions come through Apartment Therapy, which you can see here.

 2. Magnetic Knife Strip: So elegant, so simple, so obvious!
 Use a magnetic knife strip for all those pot lids that, frankly, drive us crazy!
 You can buy these at many home stores, and IKEA has some very affordable options as well.